OffchainLabs/l1-l3-teleport-contracts/README.md

     1. Create and initialize the user's `L2Forwarder` via `Clone` if it does not already exist.
     2. Call `L2Forwarder.bridgeToL3(...)`
 5. `L2Forwarder.bridgeToL3`
-    1. Send the specified amount of tokens through the bridge to L3.
-The contract's entire balance minus execution fee is sent as submission fee in order to forward all the extra ETH to L3.
+    1. Send the forwarder's entire token balance through the bridge to L3.
+The contract's entire ETH balance minus execution fee is sent as submission fee in order to forward all the extra ETH to L3.

 #### Example Using an L2 Relayer